Functions

 When it is omitted, it is determined by type inference.

-If type inference fails, the return type is either any
+If type inference fails, the return type is either any or void.

 A function can be redefined, but a new definition must share the same parameter types and return type.